 According to the Lincolnshire Echo "Gainsborough Trinity chairman John Reames has sensationally quit his post at the Northolme after less than a year in charge".
 Alty entertain Gainsborough a week on Saturday.
 "I just felt my heart was not in it," said Reames.
 The paper adds: "Reames's resignation could not come at worse time for the Blues, who are currently rooted to the foot of the UniBond Premier table.
 They have lost all three games since the season started two weeks ago and without the financial backing of Reames, look set to suffer even further".

 28 August 2003

-Altrincham Youth beat Radcliffe Borough Youth 4-3 after extra-time in last night's FA Youth Cup Preliminary Round at Stainton Park.
+ALTY YOUTH SQUEEZE THROUGHAltrincham Youth beat Radcliffe Borough Youth 4-3 after extra-time in last night's FA Youth Cup Preliminary Round at Stainton Park.

 Match report on Youth Page.